-Lecture 2 hours.
-Laboratory 2 hours.
-Corequisite: Computer Science 572.
+Corequisite: Computer Science & Information Technology 572.

 This course covers fundamentals of computer networking and is the first course in the Cisco Network Academy program for CCNA preparation.
-Students will learn about common network functionality and topologies; the functions and applications of the TCP/IP protocols; the relationship of the OSI model to TCP/IP based networking; and basic router and switch architecture.
+Students will learn about common network functionality and topologies; the functions and applications of the TCP/IP protocols; the relationship of the OSI model to TCP/IP-based networking; and basic router and switch architecture.
 The course also places a major focus on understanding IP Addressing rules, subnet masking, and CIDR.
 Additionally, the course will cover network cable types and use.

-185 Directed Study - Computer Science - Information Technology (1) CSU 285 Directed Study - Computer Science - Information Technology (2) CSU 385 Directed Study - Computer Science - Information Technology (3) CSU Conference 1 hour per unit.
+185 Directed Study - Computer Science - Information Technology (1) CSU 385 Directed Study - Computer Science - Information Technology (3) CSU Conference 1 hour per unit.

-Allows students to pursue Directed Study in Computer Science on a contract basis under the direction of a supervising instructor.
+This course allows students to pursue directed study in Computer Science and Information Technology on a contract basis under the direction of a supervising instructor.